knot-system/knot-home/README.md

-# Sekretär
+# Knot Home

-A small micropub and microsub client and feed reader, which is part of a larger system called [Homestead](https://github.com/maxhaesslein/homestead).
-You can install it as a standalone service, or use the Homestead installer, which also installs other modules alongside it.
+A small micropub and microsub client and feed reader, which is part of a larger system called **Knot System**.
+You can install it as a standalone service, or use the [Knot Installer](https://github.com/maxhaesslein/knot-installer), which also installs other modules alongside it.

-This is currently in beta stage. **Things may break, and are likely to change in the future!**
+**This is an early beta version!** Some things may break, or change in the future!

 ## Initial Setup

 Your server needs to run at least PHP 8.0 or later.

 Copy all the files into a directory on your webserver, then open the url to this path in a webbrowser.
 The first time setup will run automatically.
-If you see no output, try adding `?debug` to the url, for example `https://www.example.com/sekretaer/?debug`, this should show more information about what happens during setup.
+If you see no output, try adding `?debug` to the url, for example `https://www.example.com/knot-home/?debug`, this should show more information about what happens during setup.

 The first time setup will create a `config.php` in the root folder that will hold the configuration of your system.
 This file is unique to your website and very important - keep a backup around, if you want to make sure to not lose anything.